-1. Prepare the Chickpea Batter - Whisk together the chickpea flour, water, olive oil, and salt in a small bowl.
-Let rest for 1/2 hour to 2 hours to give the flour time to absorb the water.
+- Prepare the chickpea batter.
+Whisk the chickpea flour, water, olive oil, and salt together in a medium bowl.
+Let rest for 30 minutes to give the flour time to absorb the water.

-3. Pour the Batter - Remove the skillet from the oven using oven mitts.
-Add a teaspoon or so of olive oil and swirl to coat the bottom of the pan.
-Whisk the chickpea batter quickly and then pour half into the hot skillet (or all if making a thicker pancake).
-Tilt the pan so the batter coats the entire surface of the pan.
+- Add the batter to the prepared pan.
+Remove the skillet from the oven using oven mitts.
+Add 1 teaspoon or so of olive oil and swirl to coat the bottom of the pan.
+Pour the batter into the center of the pan.
+Tilt the pan so the batter coats the entire surface of the pan, if needed.

-4. Broil the Socca - Broil for 3 to 5 minutes, until you see the top of the socca begin to blister and brown.
+- Broil the socca for 5 to 8 minutes.
+Broil until you see the top of the socca begin to blister and brown, 5 to 8 minutes.
 If you find the top browning before the batter is fully set, move the skillet to a lower oven rack until done.
 The socca should be fairly flexible in the middle but crispy on the edges.

-5. Slice and Serve - Use a spatula to work your way under the socca and ease it from the pan.
-Slice it into wedges or squares, sprinkle with salt and pepper, and drizzle with a little good olive oil.
-Repeat with any remaining batter.
+- Slice and serve.
+Use a spatula to work your way under the socca and ease it from the pan onto a cutting board.
+Slice it into wedges or squares, sprinkle with salt and pepper, and drizzle with a little good olive oil and za'tar.

-Socca is best if eaten immediately after baking while still warm, but can be refrigerated and re-toasted for up to a week.
+- Storage: Socca is best if eaten immediately after baking while still warm, but can be refrigerated and re-toasted for up to 1 week.

-• Finding Chickpea Flour: You can find chickpea flour in the bulk bins at Whole Foods and other natural foods-type stores.
+- Chickpea flour: You can find chickpea flour in the bulk bins at Whole Foods and other natural foods-type stores.
 Bob's Red Mill also sells it in packages.
 Look for it under the name "garbanzo bean flour" if you're having trouble finding it.
-They are the same product.